Ability of error correlations to improve the performance of variational quantum algorithms: Numerical methods and results

-Simulations were performed for $n=6$ qubits, $r=3$ cycles (leading to $m=21$ circuit layers), and various values of $p$ and $\kappa$.
-For each combination of SK instance, type of fluctuator model, $p$ and $\kappa$, a basin-hopping routine \cite{wales1997global} was run 32 times to heuristically optimize $\tilde C$.
-The meta-parameters of the routine were the default values as per SciPy \cite{scipybasinhopping}, but with 4 iterations, and all initial parameters $\bbeta,\bgamma$ chosen at random in the interval $[-0.5\cdot 10^{-3},0.5\cdot 10^{-3})$.
-The mixed state $\rho'$ at the end of the quantum circuit was obtained by full density-matrix simulation of all qubits and fluctuators, tracing out all fluctuators before computing the cost function $\tilde C=\tr(\rho' H)$ (variational parameters suppressed).
+The mixed state $\rho'$ at the end of the quantum circuit was obtained by full density-matrix simulation of all qubits and fluctuators, tracing out all fluctuators before computing the cost function $\tilde C=\tr(\rho' H)$ (dependence on variational parameters suppressed).
 With the full density matrix at hand, the computation of the cost function at given $p,\kappa$ and variational parameters is free of shot noise and thus essentially exact.
-The simulator itself was obtained by extending the simulator used in Ref. \cite{kattemolle2021variational} with the functionality of memory-efficient density-matrix simulation of mixed quantum-classical registers.
-All code used to generate the results in this work, including the code of the simulator, will be made freely available online.
+The simulator itself was obtained by extending the simulator used in Ref.~\cite{kattemolle2021variational} with the functionality of density-matrix simulation of mixed quantum-classical registers.
+All code used to generate the results in this work, including the code of the simulator, is available as Supplemental Material~\cite{Note3}.

 We find qualitatively equal results for all 16 random problem instances.
-In this section, the results for one typical problem instance are treated quantitatively.
-We can gather the edge weights of an SK problem instance into a bitstring by $\om=\prod_{i=1}^{n-1}\prod_{j=i+1}^n\om_{ij}$.
-In this notation, the typical instance we consider here reads

-This instance has four degenerate global minima.
-Two of them are related to the other two by the symmetry $C(z)=C(\bar z)$, with $\bar z$ the bitwise negation of the bitstring $z$.
-Further details on the typical instance, its typicality, and the other 15 random instances are found in the Supplementary Material (SM)~\footnote{In the supplementary material we present all numerical data, including the details on the sampled instances.
-Data includes the AR and the distance of the optimal angles from the origin as a function of $p$.}.
+In this section, we report on the results for one typical instance.
+Details on its typicality and on the other 15 instances are found in Appendix~\ref{sec:instance_properties} and the Supplemental Material~\cite{Note3}.

-Figure \ref{fig:p_plot} shows the AR as a function of $p$ at fixed $\kappa\in\{0,1\}$ obtained under the temporal and spatial fluctuator models.
-Increasing $p$ away from $0$, we observe a linear decrease of the AR, with excellent agreement between the AR, the noise unaware AR and the linearized AR.
-In this sense, no `robustness' of QAOA against errors of the three types is observed around $p=0$.
+We first present the numerical results regarding the noise-adaptivity, followed by our results on the dependence of the AR on the correlation strength $\ka$.
+Figure~\ref{fig:p_plot} shows the AR as a function of $p$ at fixed $\kappa\in\{0,1\}$ for the typical instance, obtained under the temporal and spatial fluctuator models.
+Increasing $p$ away from $0$, we observe a linear decrease of the AR, with excellent agreement between the AR, the noise-unaware AR, and the linearized AR.
+In this sense, no robustness of QAOA against errors of the three types is observed around $p=0$.